 Swedfund is a limited liability company which is wholly owned by the Swedish state.
 The general meeting is the supreme decision-making body within Swedfund, and it is through participation in this meeting that the Swedish state exerts its influence on the company.
 The Ministry of Enterprise and Innovation is responsible for managing the state's ownership of Swedfund, while the Ministry of Foreign Affairs is responsible for the company's aid policy.
 Invitations to the annual general meeting and extraordinary general meetings at which matters concerning the amendment of the articles of association will be considered must be distributed no earlier than six weeks and no later than four weeks before the meeting.
-Invitations are issued through publication in the Postal and Inrikestidningar gazette and on Swedfund's website.
+Invitations are issued through publication in post- och inrikes tidningar and on Swedfund's website.
 A Member of Parliament has the right to be present at the meeting and to ask the company questions during the meeting.
-The meetings are also normally open to the general
+Under normal circumstances, the meeting is also open to the general public.